Like many modern programming languages,

 Go doesn't support circular package dependencies.

-depends on package b
+If package a depends on package b

-and package b
+and package b depends on package c,

-then source files in package c
+then source files in package c can't import package a and b,

-and source files in package b
+and source files in package b can't import package a.

 Surely, source files in a package can't, and don't need to, import the package itself.